mmguinness/CV/README.md

 **[Haverstock Architects](http://haverstock.com/)**
 _Architectural Assistant (Sep 2012 to Aug 2015)_

 Haverstock works closely with clients, creating designs to meet their needs, and inspiring buildings to enhance people’s lives.
 I assisted with the full scope of work on educational projects including a SEN School in Poole, and a Primary School & Childrens Centre in Islington, London.
-Check out Moreland Primary School in google maps [here](https://www.google.com/maps/@51.5290407,-0.0990558,3a,75y,196.07h,92.2t/data=!3m6!1e1!3m4!1snmQ8PSZyzTRGWcILumS90Q!2e0!7i16384!8i8192) and info [here](http://haverstock.com/project/moreland-school/).
+Check out Moreland Primary School in google maps [here](https://www.google.com/maps/@51.5290407,-0.0990558,3a,75y,196.07h,92.2t/data=!3m6!1e1!3m4!1snmQ8PSZyzTRGWcILumS90Q!2e0!7i16384!8i8192) and more information [here](http://haverstock.com/project/moreland-school/).

 ## Skills

 #### Creative

 - Problem solving across all-scales - conceptual ideas down to small details
 - I am a visual thinker, one of my favourite parts of Makers has been discovering a new type of diagram almost every week.
+When stuck on a problem or short on time, I lean on diagramming and planning, for example in my [Chitter API](https://github.com/mmguinness/frontend-api-challenge) weekend challenge.

 #### Communication and Collaboration